OptikaFX/OptikaFX-2D-Documentation/Documentation~/casters.md

 - Stairs/platforms
 - Multi-level scenes

-Make sure caster elevation matches the receiver and camera shadow rug when needed.
+Make sure caster elevation matches the receiver and camera shadow matte when needed.

 For more information, see: